 - 3.1.1 The Housing Revenue Account (HRA) is a ring-fenced account that represents the costs of holding the Council housing stock.
 There are strict rules surrounding the costs and income that can be charged to this account.
 Much of the income and expenditure is dictated by legislation and regulation leaving the Council with direct control over a limited number of these budgets.
-Rental income, by far the largest single budget within the HRA, is calculated by applying the rent restructuring formula as defined by the Government. - 3.1.2 The HRA Budget proposed for 2008/09 reflects the current service levels in the current service methods of delivery.
-The budgets are likely to be reworked early in the new financial year to reflect the outcomes of the Asset Management Strategy review and the HRA Business Plan currently underway.
+Rental income, by far the largest single budget within the HRA, is calculated by applying the rent restructuring formula as defined by the Government. - 3.1.2 The HRA Budget proposed for 2009/10 reflects the current service levels in the current service methods of delivery.
+The budgets are likely to be reworked early in the new financial year to reflect the outcomes of the Housing Asset Management Strategy review, the HRA Business Plan and the restructure of the Housing Service.